Daniel-Mietchen/datascience/reuse.md

 * [ImageJ](http://imagej.nih.gov/ij/) is a widely used software package for visualizing and analyzing biomedical data.
     * [on Google Scholar](http://scholar.google.co.uk/scholar?hl=en&q=ImageJ&btnG=&as_sdt=1%2C5&as_sdtp=)
     * [on Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:ImageJ)

+## Research questions
+* What kinds of reuses are there?
+* How are they distributed over time, space, discipline, application sector, user populations, operating systems?